xspanger3770/GlobalQuake/tutorials/README.md

 3. When your package manager opens click the install button and wait for it to install. <br> ![Screenshot from 2023-09-08 16-18-13](https://github.com/CentreMetre/GlobalQuake/assets/61330791/4b00a5aa-314d-4b09-9619-01691d6c6e52)
 4. Verify it installed succsefully by going into the terminal and entering ```java -version```.
 If you get something similar to the screenshot it has successfully installed.
 If you get an error saying ```bash: /usr/bin/java: No such file or directory``` it means it hasnt installed properly.
 Please try the steps again from step 1. <br> ![Screenshot from 2023-09-08 16-19-02](https://github.com/CentreMetre/GlobalQuake/assets/61330791/36c00f02-2c11-447a-9468-69846f84f1d4)

+> [!NOTE] <br>
+> Some buttons may be in different places or the UI may be entirly different depending on what desktop environment your OS is using.
+This tutorial was done using Ubuntu 22.04 with the GNOME desktop environment.

 #### MacOS
 <a name="JavaInstallMacOS"></a>